Watershed Resilience Program

 Graphic showing the many partners involved in watershed networks for equitable multi-sector collaboration and the climate resilience challenges they face.

 The California Water Plan Update 2023 emphasizes the need for watershed-based solutions, climate resilience, and equity through collaboration with local partners to address climate extremes.
-To support these strategies, the Watershed Resilience Pilot Program will provide financial and technical assistance to enhance regional resilience, building on past planning efforts.

 Key aspects of this approach are: